Ondei98/Onitama/README.md

 1. Launch the app and start a new game.
 2. The player whose stamp is on the initial neutral card starts.
+3. The current turn player is shown with a colored piece on the side of the board.
+4. The neutral card is hidden, and visible on demand by clicking the button on the side of the board.
-3. Click on one of your pieces (it will turn yellow).
+5. Click on one of your pieces (it will turn yellow).
 Valid moves based on your two cards will be highlighted (green for empty, magenta for capture).
-4. Click on a highlighted square to move your piece.
+6. Click on a highlighted square to move your piece.
-5. If a move can be made by either of your cards, an overlay will appear.
+7. If a move can be made by either of your cards, an overlay will appear.
 Click the card you wish to use.
-6. The card you used is swapped with the neutral card, and play passes to the next player.
+8. The card you used is swapped with the neutral card, and play passes to the next player.
-7. The game ends when one King is captured or a King reaches the opponent's Temple Arch.
+9. The game ends when one King is captured or a King reaches the opponent's Temple Arch.
-8. From the Game Over screen, choose to play again or return to the main menu.
+10. From the Game Over screen, choose to play again or return to the main menu.

 ## Contribution